jespalmer/cleaning-data/README.md

 #  Getting and Cleaning Data Course Project
 This assignment is part of the [Getting and Cleaning Data Coursera Course] (https://www.coursera.org/learn/data-cleaning).
 The goal of this assignment was to prepare tidy data for later analysis.

-Within this repo is a code book and one R script, "run_analysis.R", which does the following:
+Within this repo is a code book and one R script, `run_analysis.R`.
+The script completes the following:

 0. Loads necessary packages to run the script
 1. Merges the training and the test sets to create one data set.